Planning to hire employees in Vietnam? Here’s a quick guide

 A recruiter’s support ends once the candidate has been chosen, so you’ll then need to consider the additional costs of legally onboarding the employee, taking care of compliance, and more.

-Hiring through an EOR like Payoneer Workforce Management is a cost-effective option, offering flexibility for U.S. companies.
+Partnering with an EOR like Payoneer Workforce Management is a cost-effective option, offering flexibility for U.S. companies.

 3) Does Vietnam allow foreign workers?

 Yes.
-Foreign nationals can work in Vietnam, but they must have a valid work permit and a temporary residence card sponsored by the employer.
+Foreign nationals may work in Vietnam, but they must have a valid work permit and a temporary residence card sponsored by the employer.
 The main permit categories include experts, managers, and highly skilled specialists.

 Hire & pay globally with Payoneer Workforce Management